aurelsahiti/House-Price-Prediction-Using-Regression-in-R/README.md

 ## Results & Key Insights:
 - Features such as **living area size**, **number of bathrooms**, **property age**, and **location** emerged as the strongest predictors of sale price.
-- The chosen regression model achieved an R² of *[insert value]* on the test set, and a RMSE of *[insert value]*, demonstrating good predictive performance.
+- The chosen regression model achieved good predictive performance.
 - Diagnostic plots indicated some remaining heteroscedasticity and outlier influence, suggesting further refinement (e.g., transformation of variables or exclusion of extreme cases).

 ---